MelikaSepidband/News-Classification/README.md

 predict : gets a string and calculates the probability of being in each category and returns the most probable category.

 evaluate : gets a data and returns Accuracy, Precision, Recall and F1_score of the prediction.

+We used 100 first samples of the test data for evaluation.